mallegeking/my-devops-journey/learning-log/Log2.md

  > SMB Protocol --> Server Message Block

 # Network Basics
-- I got the basics down already
+- I got most of the basics down

+- Moving on to Subnetting

+## Subnetting
+> ifconfig -a --> finding your IP Address
+> ip addr show --> finding your IP Address, modern approach